-Since the expression \eqref{E_dot} and $\pi^i_A$ transforms covariantly under local Lorentz rotations, this expression is a Lorentz scalar.
-However, we emphasise that the canonical one-form $\pi^i_A \dot{E}^A_{~ i}$ is not, but its non-homogeneous transformation is cancelled by $\rD\!\omega_{0}{}^{A}_{~B}E^B_{~ i}\pi^i_{A}$.
+Since the expressions \eqref{E_dot} and $\pi^i_A$ transform covariantly under local Lorentz rotations, this expression is a Lorentz scalar.
+However, we emphasise that the canonical one-form $\pi^i_A \dot{E}^A_{~ i}$ is not; rather, its non-homogeneous transformation is cancelled by $\rD\!\omega_{0}{}^{A}_{~B}E^B_{~ i}\pi^i_{A}$.

 Using \eqref{Kij} we can express the Einstein–Hilbert Lagrangian \eqref{EH_decomp} in terms of $E^A_{~i}, \pi^i_A, N$ and $N^i$, and isolate the term $NK^j_{~ i}\pi^i_{A}E^A_{~j}$,

 which also appears in \eqref{can_form}.
 Substituting this term from \eqref{can_form} yields the Lagrangian in terms of the canonical one-form,